divadde/GaV/README.md

 All statements were produced through a **manual annotation workflow** by trained annotators.
 Annotators analyzed:
 - the schema and metadata of the dataset,
-- column statistics (e.g., distribution, frequency, data type),
+- column statistics (e.g., distribution, frequency, data type), using specific tools of data analysis
 - and representative row samples.

-Each annotation expresses a **verifiable hypothesis** about the attribute’s semantics, grounded in the actual dataset content.
+Each annotation expresses a **verifiable fact** about the attribute’s semantics, grounded in the actual dataset content.
 All statements underwent review for **semantic correctness, clarity, and grounding**.
+In particular, each fact of a particular aspect for a particular attribute, follows a kind of description of definition, context meaning and statistic proof.
+Annotators followed the guidelines presented in ```Column Meaning Ontology.pdf```.

+(Nota bene: Per alcuni rari casi di etichettatura in NYC Open Data, sono stati inseriti dei marker [PRIOR_KNOWLEDGE], per identificare dei facts scovati dagli annotatori più difficili e che riguardano una conoscenza preliminare profonda del dominio del dataset e di quell'attributo.)

 ---